smellyshovel/vue-custom-context-menu/README.md

 ## Other

 The Context Menus' heights are treated automatically out of the box.
-It means that if your Context Menu has a helluva lot items (ot the items themselves are pretty huge) so that the Context Menu can't fit in the viewport, it's gonna be shrinked down automatically.
+It means that if your Context Menu has a helluva lot items (or the items themselves are pretty huge) so that the Context Menu can't fit in the viewport, it's gonna be shrinked down automatically.

+---

 Since `v-context-menu` is a directive, you can provide it a dynamic value